 Help in the house

-We need help with all aspects of life in the forest: cutting, splitting and stacking wood; maintaining and enhancing our Medicine Wheel herb and perennial garden; helping with some prep for groups; assistance on lawn and grounds maintenance; possible building of a new duck house; occasional pet sitting (two big dogs, two cats, bunch of ducks and chickens); preparing spaces for guests (cleaning tent cabins and the yurt); planting, weeding and expanding our organic vegetable garden; creation of signage for parking and trails; basic trail clearing; opportunities to 'teach' something you are good at during camps; possible basic data entry and office assistant help
+We need help with all aspects of life in the forest: cutting, splitting and stacking wood; maintaining and enhancing our Medicine Wheel herb and perennial garden; helping with some prep for groups; assistance on lawn and grounds maintenance; possible building of a new duck house; occasional pet sitting (two big dogs, a cat, bunch of ducks and chickens); preparing spaces for guests (cleaning tent cabins and the yurt); planting, weeding and expanding our organic vegetable garden; creation of signage for parking and trails; basic trail clearing; opportunities to 'teach' something you are good at during camps.

-Bunks in tent cabins (May-October, not heated).
+Bunks in tent cabins (May-October, not heated and no electricity).
 These are brand new and clean and comfy.
-You can have your own tent cabin, except for during two weeks and a few nights when the cabins are needed by campers and guests.
+You can have your own tent cabin, except for during three weeks and a few nights when the cabins are needed by campers and guests.
 You can also tent.

 Hot outdoor showers, outhouses.
 Use of kitchen in the main house where we live (a geodesic dome), invitation to join us for meals or you can cook your own.